-Chief Executive Remuneration
+Executive Chair Remuneration

-The role of Speirs Group Limited's Chief Executive is fulfilled by the Company Secretary.
-The Company Secretary is engaged on a fixed hourly rate on a part time and as required basis.
-No incentive payments, share options, superannuation and retirement benefits are available to the Company Secretary.
-During the year ended 30 June 2022 \$81,480 (30 June 2021: \$81,140) was paid to the Company Secretary.
+The role of Speirs Group Limited's Chief Executive is fulfilled by Lee Simpson.
+For the period 1 July 2022 to 21 November 2022 Lee was engaged as Speirs Group Limited's Company Secretary.
+From 21 November 2022 (when Lee was appointed as a director and Executive Chair) Lee was engaged as Speirs Group Limited's Executive Chair.
+In respect to the Company Secretary and Executive Chair roles Lee is engaged on a fixed hourly rate on a part time and as required basis.
+No incentive payments, share options, superannuation and retirement benefits are available to Lee.